-Policy BN3 (Woodland Enhancement and Creation)
+Policy BN3 (Woodland enhancement and creation)

-Policy BN8 (The River Nene Strategic River Corridor)
+Policy BN8 (The River Nene strategic river corridor)

 10.2.
-Open Space, Sport and Recreation
+Open space, sport and recreation

 - 10.2.1.
 The National Planning Policy Framework (2019) recognises that access to a network of high-quality open spaces and opportunities for sport and physical activity is important for the health and wellbeing of communities.
 Alongside other Green Infrastructure assets, areas of open space, and sports and recreation land provide an important community function and can make a significant contribution to health and wellbeing. - 10.2.2.
-Northampton has 21 designated parks, over 200 amenity green spaces, over 85 natural or semi natural areas, over 100 children or young people equipped play spaces, 22 allotment sites and 43 cemeteries and churchyards52.
+Northampton has 21 designated parks, over 200 amenity green spaces, over 85 natural or semi natural areas, over 100 children or young people equipped play spaces, 22 allotment sites and 43 cemeteries and churchyards.
 Figure 16 provides a snapshot of their locations within Northampton.
-Together, these provide around 1,396 hectares of open spaces contained within the Local Level Green Infrastructure Network, identified in the Northampton Green Infrastructure Plan53.
-There is a significant variation in the distribution, quality, accessibility and connectivity of these open spaces. - 10.2.3.
-The Open Space, Sport and Recreation Study54 (OSSR) outlined the baseline of open spaces in Northampton, determined the classification and set the quality, quantity and accessibility standards for Northampton.
-The types were based on the guidance set in Planning Policy Guidance 17
+Together, these provide around 1,396 hectares of open spaces contained within the Local Level Green Infrastructure Network, identified in the Northampton Green Infrastructure Plan.
+There is a significant variation in the distribution, quality, accessibility and connectivity of these open spaces. - The Open Space, Sport and Recreation Study (OSSR) outlined the 10.2.3. baseline of open spaces in Northampton, determined the classification and set the quality, quantity and accessibility standards for Northampton.
+The types were based on the guidance set in Planning Policy Guidance

-52 Open Space, Sport and Recreation Study (Northampton Borough Council, with technical evidence supplied by Nortoft, March 2018)
+&lt;sup>52 Open Space, Sport and Recreation Study (Northampton Borough Council, with technical evidence supplied by Nortoft, March

-53 Northampton Green Infrastructure Plan (Fiona Fyfe Associates, 2016)
+Northampton Green Infrastructure Plan (Fiona Fyfe Associates, 2016)

-54 Open Space, Sport and Recreation Study (Northampton Borough Council, with technical evidence supplied by Nortoft, March
+&lt;sup>54 Open Space, Sport and Recreation Study (Northampton Borough Council, with technical evidence supplied by Nortoft, March

-(PPG17) which is still used to inform revised audit and needs assessment.
+17 (PPG17) which is still used to inform revised audit and needs assessment.
 The classification of types is set out below.